 Under the Microscope: Microsoft Azure Features Explained

 Virtual Machines provision infrastructure as needed and allow the running of Windows or Linux in the cloud.
-This is a great option if you need additional computer capacity for existing applications, but don’t want to add more servers to your own data center.
+This is a great option if you need additional cloud computing services for existing applications, but don’t want to add more servers to your own data center.
 You can easily migrate workloads to the cloud without having to modify network configurations while still being able to connect the virtual machines to your on-premises corporate networks.

 Cloud Services provide an on-demand runtime environment.
 Published APIs allow you to build or extend enterprise applications onto Windows Azure with high availability and elastic scale.
 You can also deliver applications as SaaS solutions to customers worldwide.